List of Empowered characters: Sistah Spooky

-Theresa performed a satanic ritual to call forth a demon to wreak vengeance against her tormentors.
-It turned out that this was the same demon that had been making pacts with the girls in her school and it tried to persuade her to make the deal herself.
-Despite appearing to resist she was later shown transformed, but due to an apparent clerical error on the part of the demon (later revealed to have been entirely deliberate as part of a scheme to free itself), Theresa had been granted far more supernatural power than she should have been.
+Sistah Spooky is a member of the Superhomeys who gained powers from making a deal with a demon who had been providing preternatural augmentation of physical appearance to the girls in her high school in exchange for their immortal souls.
 Through this, she was able to go on to become a superhero who is known for being sexually desirable as well as skilled in arcane magic.

-Despite her deep-set hatred for blondes, Theresa had, before the events told in the series, entered in a relationship with the mute telepath Mindfuck, which she later broke off, blaming the failure on Mindfuck sharing hidden similarity to her psychopathic brother.
+Despite her deep-set hatred for blondes, Theresa had, before the events told in the series, entered in a relationship with Mindfuck, which she later broke off, blaming the failure on Mindfuck sharing hidden similarity to her psychopathic brother.
 However her later death in volume 5 left Theresa deeply traumatized, reduced in a barely functional mindset, capable of functioning normally only with external aid and assurance.
-It has also been revealed she is partially responsible for Emp's poor luck, having deliberately cast a spell that subconsciously urges supervillains into holding her teammate in bondage in an attempt to humiliate her "rival" (an act she has come to be horrified by upon realizing how traumatic this is to Emp).